yngshan-binary/perl-Finance-Underlying/README.md

 Returns a list of all underlyings, ordered by symbol.

+## symbols

+Return sorted list of all symbols.

 ## by\_symbol

 Look up the underlying for the given symbol, returning a [Finance::Underlying](https://metacpan.org/pod/Finance::Underlying) instance.